The Golden Phoenix (jin feng) Is The True Original Of Durians

 With a shape of mostly round and oval, small sized fruits can sometimes fit nicely right into your hand.

-But the small exterior shell is made up for by a thin husk.
+But in terms of the amount of yield, the small exterior shell is made up for by a thin husk.

 This means that your get more flesh from fruitlets per kilogram compared to other cultivars with notoriously thick husks such as tekka.

-When we compound this with the small flat seeds hiding inside the pulp, it’s easy to see why many durian lovers find jin feng good value for money.
+When we compound this with the small flat seeds hiding inside the pulp, it’s easy to see why many durian lovers find jin feng good value for money even though it commands a premium price.

-The small lobes of cute fruitlets mean that this durian is more suitable as a light dessert which will not make you feel full at all after eating.
+The small lobes of cute fruitlets mean that this durian is more suitable as a light dessert for sharing which will not make you feel full at all after eating.
+This is assuming you don’t consume everything yourself… which you would probably be tempted to.

 The husk is mostly a faded and light shade of green, with some going into the grey/brown category.